Purchasing & Procurement

 Purchase Requisition Authorisation

-Relevant staff members delegated to committing funds within their costs centre budgets authorise purchase requisitions.
+Relevant staff members delegated to committing funds within their school / portfolio budgets authorise purchase requisitions.
 Refer to the Delegations - Contract, Financial, Staffing and Tender Policy.

 The person authorising the requisition must satisfy themselves that the requirements of the Purchasing Thresholds have been met before authorising a requisition.
 Refer to Purchasing Thresholds listed under Forms.